vic/den/README.md

 ### Den fundamental idea

+> Configurations that can be applied to multiple host/user combinations.
+> The [`__functor`](https://den.oeiuwq.com/functor.html) pattern makes aspects parametric.

 <details>

 <summary>

-> Configurations that can be applied to multiple host+user combinations.
+  Den is about propagating context to produce configs.
 </summary>

 ```nix